jazdev/genreXpose/README.md

 This program allows fast and automatic detection of the genre of audio/music files.

-This program is NOT under active development.
+This project is NOT under active development.

-Disclaimer : This program is provided AS IS without any warranties of any kind.

 ======================